 Once you have paid off your high-interest debt and started saving for retirement, you should be focusing on investing.

-You cannot only save your way to financial freedom because that would take forever.
-You have to invest your money.
+You cannot only save your way to financial freedom, because that would take forever.
+You HAVE to invest your money.

 There are so many ways you can invest your money.
 Some ways include investing in stocks, bonds, real estate, and/or a business.
 You want to invest in things that produce income and increase in value.

-I like to invest in real estate and the stock market because in the long term it will increase in value over time.
+I like to invest in real estate and the stock market because, in the long term, it will increase in value over time.
 It can also produce an income through cash flow and dividend payments.

 Investing in real estate and the stock market has helped me achieve financial freedom more quickly than if I were to just save money.

-Sign up today and you and I can get a free stock like Apple, Ford, or Sprint.
+I personally use Robinhood to purchase individual stocks.
+I like this website and app because you can buy and sell stocks for free—there are no commissions or fees.
+Sign up today, and you and I can get a free stock like Apple.
 With Robinhood you also don’t need a minimum account balance, so you can get started right away.

-Related Article: Best Ways To Start Investing For Beginners: Investing 101
+- Related Article: Best Ways To Start Investing For Beginners: Investing 101

 Step 8: Protect Your Financial Future